Goal Setting: Create connection for a Closer Family

 Pray and ask the Lord for what your family needs most in the next three months.
 He knows what is best to strengthen your connection for the coming year.

 Pick 1 or 2 words to focus on.
 Remember simplified goals get accomplished.
 There is a temptation to load up your plate with activities and makeup for lost time.
 Keep things simplified and start fresh right where you are today.

 For the sake of example, we'll pretend that a woman, Clare has chosen Laughter and Connection as her goal for her marriage with James and daughter, Rebecca.
 Creating attachment in her family is new for her as she didn’t attach well as a child with her own family.

 What is my goal and why?

 I feel like I’m losing something between Rebecca and I. I want to recapture the closeness we once had.
-I want to reduce the amount of time Rebecca spends with her technology.
+I want to reduce the amount of time Rebecca spends with her technology-screen addiction is a pressing problem today.
 I know our attachment to each other is damaged right now because she is over-attached to screen time.
 Besides limiting the time she spends online, I am planning alternative activities with her and for her.
+I want to move away from the homeschool online games for education and create some fun with board games, books and nature.
 I am intent on it being a happy time and pleasant.

 What response do I hope for?

 Example: I want James to feel safe and loved in his home and to reduce his stress from working so hard.
 I want him to smile as he heads home each day knowing that their is happiness waiting for him at home.